gavin-peterkin/gavin-peterkin.github.io/_posts/2017-08-11-software_design.md

 I've had the pleasure (pain) of working on legacy python projects that had files with thousands of lines of function definitions and zero classes.
 I've worked on spaghetti code, and when I first started, I probably wrote my fair share of spaghetti code as well.
+Now, I'm also getting into learning C, which is opening up a whole new lower-level world of computing!

-## Really basic principles I try to follow
+## Really basic principles I tried to follow

 1. **Modularity and Organization**:
 Organizing code into different components that _make physical sense_.
 By that I mean